The current african underdevelopment is a historical phenomenon. Justify.

 • Ancient Universities like Fez in Morocco and Timbuktu in Mali show how far Africa had reached in Education.

-• Trading activities like the Trans Saharan trade was also a notable commercial achievement.
+• Trading activities like the Trans Saharan trade was also a great commercial achievement.

-But after the coming of Merchants from Europe searching for bullions (gold and silver); the situation changed.
+After arrival of Merchants from Europe searching for bullions (gold and silver), the situation changed.

 Europe overtook Africa in development through unequal exchange whereby they took bullions (gold and silver) in exchange for manufactured goods like;

-The loss of wealth during merchantilism expanded the gap in economy and Africa continued to lag behind.
+The loss of wealth during merchantilism expanded the gap in economy, making Africa continue to lag behind.

 3. The Slave Trade especially the Triangular/Trans Atlantic Slave Trade.

-This was a trade that involved three continents such as Africa, America and Europe.
-The trade routes in this trade created a shape of triangle, giving birth to the term 'triangular (triangle) slave trade.
+Trade routes in this trade created a shape of triangle, giving birth to the term 'Triangular (triangle) Slave trade.
 It was also called Trans-Atlantic because it was conducted across the Atlantic ocean.

-This exchange led to the heavy Exploitation of Both African human and natural resouces.
-African human and natural resources which were supposed to be used for African development were taken to develop Europe and America.
+This exchange led to heavy Exploitation of both African human and natural resouces.

-The colonial powers from Europe invaded African continent and devided it among themselves for the exploitation of raw materials, areas for investment of surplus capital, and markets for their manufactured goods in the meeting held in Germany by Chancellor Otto Von Bismark in 1884-1885.
+Colonial powers from Europe invaded African continent and divided it among themselves for exploitation of raw materials, areas for investment of surplus capital, and markets for manufactured goods Berlin Conference held in Germany by Chancellor Otto Von Bismark in 1884-1885.

 This act of extending political and economic control to other countries is called colonialism or Imperialism.